• Skip to primary navigation

 Simple Phase Shift Oscillator Circuit using a Single Transistor

-These waves can be rough or smooth and curved.
+These waves can be soft or hard and also look like curved.

 Circuit Working: